 - 4. The maximum number of persons permitted in the gallery of each courtroom has been determined and posted.
 The maximum capacity of the courtroom will be monitored and enforced by court staff. - 5.
 The gallery of the courtroom has been marked to identify appropriate social distancing in the seating.
-Seating is limited to 10 people.
+Seating is limited and labeled, marked or removed to keep social distancing of at least 6 feet.